Transparency & Consent Framework (TCF) not GDPR-compliant: Real-time bidding about to end?

 • Clarity on the distribution of roles: The exclusion of IAB Europe's responsibility for OpenRTB processes signals that the focus is on the organizational areas of influence, not on the technical transfer itself.

 Even though the original GBA proceedings were annulled due to formal deficiencies, the Marktenhof confirms fully in line with the legal opinion of the JCC and the ECJ.
-If other European data protection authorities follow this ruling, this could have an impact on the display of personalized advertising and cross-device tracking, as this primarily affects "real-time bidding" (RTB), in which advertisements are auctioned in real time.
+If other European data protection authorities follow this ruling, this could have an impact on the display of personalized Advertising and the cross-device Tracking Real-time bidding (RTB), in which advertisements are auctioned in real time, is particularly affected.

-The fact that the TC Strings constitute personal data and that their collection and transfer within the framework of the TCF must be regulated by a shared responsibility suggests that many RTB players must reassess their data protection roles and technical processes.
-In particular, the focus is on questions of consent effectiveness, purpose limitation, transparency and minimization in the automated auctioning of advertising space.
+The fact that the TC Strings personal data and their collection and disclosure within the framework of the TCF by a Shared responsibility suggests that many RTB stakeholders need to reassess their data protection roles and technical processes.
+The focus is particularly on questions of consent effectiveness, Earmarking, Transparency and minimization in the automated auctioning of advertising space.
 The ruling should therefore indirectly lead to a reform or at least far-reaching adaptation of RTB processes - both technically and organizationally.

 The GBA has already announced that it will analyze the reasons for the ruling in detail.